 This is the core difference between UI and UX.
-User Interface Design consists of improving and creating the visual and interacting features of your product, while User Experience Design delves deeper into the strategy and processes for how the product should feel and act for the user.
+User Interface Design consists of improving and creating the visual and interacting features of your product.
+While User Experience Design delves deeper into the strategy and processes for how the product should feel and act for the user.
 How well you provide that experience is what makes the difference between an amateur and an enhanced product.

 Zangi Private Messenger application for iOS and Android, has a tough market to compete against.
 Their competition includes tech giants like Microsoft (Skype) and Facebook (Messenger and Whatsapp).
-The ability to take market share from these companies who have the economies of scale to offer the highest quality product demand requires Zangi to offer a UX experience that will gravitate users towards a lesser known application.
+The ability to take market share from these companies who have the economies of scale to offer the highest quality product demand requires Zangi to offer a UX experience that will gravitate users towards a lesser-known application.

-Zangi’s UX advantage is its attempt to be the most inclusive and least stressful messenger application available, ensuring peace of mind in terms of your privacy and usability.
+Zangi messaging app UX design advantage is its attempt to be the most inclusive and least stressful messenger application available, ensuring peace of mind in terms of your privacy and usability.

 Because Zangi offers all the features one would want in a messenger application, whether that’s HD voice and video calls, an excellent messenger interface with unique emojis, file transferring and fully encrypted.
 But thanks to its unique code, this original communication platform that they created guarantees its users a global connection for the least amount of data used, even in poor internet connection or internet speed, with the most secure and private service compared to its competition.

 UX showing INCLUSIVITY

 The feeling of having control over the application you use is a key principle to a positive User Experience design.
 You can increase this good feeling of control by adding additional options to accommodate environments and preferences.

 Since Zangi is a high performer in slow internet connection areas and signals, it also makes an effort to accommodate users who have limited data to spend.
 Unlike WhatsApp, which offers one option to use low data, Zangi gives the user the capacity to choose in which internet environment it would like to use less data.
 Instead of lumping the two internet connections as one, you can make users experience more adaptable and as a result, higher-performing depending on their unique situation.

 To stand out against the big guys, one needs to offer the user something they would never expect to be such a useful upgrade and catch them by surprise.
 This left-handed orientation is even more popular and necessary for languages who write and read from right to left.
-Arabic speaking countries, for example, can have a unique messenger experience which will feel natural.
+Arabic speaking countries, for example, can have a unique messenger experience that will feel natural.

 Download Zangi Messenger to see how this left-handed option plays out in our app.
-Since Zangi offers its messenger platform as a white label product for companies interested in a communication platform (like slack), companies who write right to left will find Zangi’s UX most suitable.
+Since Zangi offers its Messenger platform as a white label product for companies interested in a communication platform (like slack), companies who write right to left will find Zangi’s UX most suitable.